 India faces unique challenges associated with agroclimatic risks and access to high-yield varieties (HYVs).
 Market access and price transmission remain central concerns.

-These difficulties are compounded by inequitable land distribution with unsecure ownership and tenancy rights; high transaction costs associated with accessing factor and product markets; and policies that discriminate against smallholders – factors which have greatly diminished poverty reduction efforts in disadvantaged areas, where high-yielding varieties (HYVs) do not compare favourably to conventional varieties in terms of yield improvement – particularly those relying on irrigation or rainfall-dependent environments.
+These difficulties are compounded by inequitable land distribution with unsecure ownership and tenancy rights; high transaction costs associated with accessing factor and product markets; and policies that discriminate against smallholders – factors which have greatly diminished poverty reduction efforts in disadvantaged areas, where high-yielding varieties (HYVs) do not compare favorably to conventional varieties in terms of yield improvement – particularly those relying on irrigation or rainfall-dependent environments.

-1. Improved Environment
+Improved Environment

 By the mid-1980s, intensification under GR had prevented new land from being converted to agriculture and reduced greenhouse gas emissions and climate change, freeing marginal lands to provide alternative ecosystem services (58).
-Unfortunately, water use, soil degradation and chemical runoff from agricultural lands had an adverse effect far beyond their cultivation areas.
+Unfortunately, water use, soil degradation, and chemical runoff from agricultural lands had an adverse effect far beyond their cultivation areas.

 Save utilized the widening platforms he had created in his organic paddy fields to grow trees and other high-value crops, as well as following a crop rotation to plant unirrigated pulse legumes after harvesting his organic paddy to improve soil quality by taking advantage of sub-soil moisture levels and atmospheric nitrogen sources.